-Mexico is quickly becoming a leader in manufacturing, as many industries choose to utilize offshore companies to expand into the country.
-With U.S. businesses making the decision to offshore manufacturing to Mexico, growing industry clusters throughout the country are providing Mexico's labor force with an opportunity to advance numerous skill sets that U.S. manufacturers can take advantage of.
-From producing aircraft wings for Boeing to assembling cable, the Mexican workforce is one of the most specialized in the world.
+Mexico is quickly becoming a leader in manufacturing as many industries choose to nearshore and expand their company into the country.
+Growing industry clusters throughout the country are providing Mexico's labor force with an opportunity to advance numerous skill sets that U.S. manufacturers can use to their advantage.
+From producing aircraft wings to assembling cable, the Mexican workforce is one of the most specialized in the world.

-While the U.S. is starting to return to automaking, Mexico has become the go-to place for the industry for many years.
-According to The Washington Post, Mexico produces vehicle components and automobile models for auto heavyweights like Audi, General Motors and Chrysler.
+Mexico has become the go-to place for the automotive parts industry is the past decade.
+According to The Washington Post, Mexico produces the most vehicle components and automobile models for auto heavyweights like Audi, General Motors and Chrysler.
 Mexico is the 5th automotive parts producer in the world with $85 Billion in revenue annually, according to export.gov.

-Alberto Rabago, a union official, told The Post it is not an accident that many automakers are focusing on part production in the country, as Mexican workers have become specialized in automotive assembly.
+Alberto Rabago, a union official, told The Post it is no accident that many automakers are focusing on part production in the country, as Mexican workers have become specialized in automotive assembly.

 "The Mexican worker is a natural craftsman, and global investors are showing their confidence in Mexican labor," Rabago said.

-In fact, The Post reported that Mexico has been growing in prominence as an automaking center for decades, resulting in Mexican laborers gaining specialized experience in manufacturing unlike during any other time.
-The newspaper reported that just last year, Mexico created approximately 3 million of the 15.5 million vehicles produced around the world.3.
+In fact, The Washington Post reported that Mexico has been growing in prominence as an auto-making center for decades, resulting in Mexican laborers gaining specialized experience in manufacturing unlike during any other time.
+The newspaper reported that in 2015, Mexico created approximately 3.2 million of the 15.5 million vehicles produced around the world.3.
 Electronic Devices